kedacore/keda-docs/content/docs/2.2/scalers/prometheus.md

 Prometheus Scaler supports three types of authentication - bearer authentication, basic authentication and TLS authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication.
-Specify `authMode` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below:
+It is possible to specify multiple authentication types i.e. `authModes: "tls,basic"` Specify `authModes` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below:

 **Bearer authentication:**
-- `authMode`: It must be set to `bearer` in case of Bearer Authentication.
+- `authModes`: It must contain `bearer` in case of Bearer Authentication.
 Specify this in trigger configuration.
 - `bearerToken`: The token needed for authentication.
 This is a required field.

 **Basic authentication:**
-- `authMode`: It must be set to `basic` in case of Basic Authentication.
+- `authMode`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
 - `username`: This is a required field.
 Provide the username to be used for basic authentication.
 - `password`: Provide the password to be used for authentication.
 For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.

 **TLS authentication:**
-- `authMode`: It must be set to `tls` in case of TLS Authentication.
+- `authMode`: It must contain `tls` in case of TLS Authentication.
 Specify this in trigger configuration.
 - `ca`: Certificate authority file for TLS client authentication.
 This is a required field.
 - `cert`: Certificate for client authentication.
 This is a required field.
 - `key`: Key for client authentication.
 Optional.
 This is a required field.